Hungry in Fort Myers? Here's La Velle's annual restaurant guide

 Iguana Mia.
 It’s no Cantina Laredo but still solid good..

 They import their ribs from Denmark, and it comes off the bone so easily and I’m salivating as I write this.
 The owner is from Minnesota and I’m friends with his son-in-law, Lou Bavaro.
 Lou has worked hard the past couple of years to get Michelbob’s available at Byerly’s and Lund’s in the Twin Cities, so some of you might recognize the name.
+But now he's at the Naples location, waiting for me with a bib.
 As far as BBQ goes, this comes with my highest recommendation.

 Lee Roy Selmon's